kasperg3/swarmtalk/README.md

 DroneComms aims to break down the barriers to scalable multi-UAV systems by providing an open-source, low-cost, and plug-and-play solution for decentralized UAV-to-UAV communication.
 Leveraging the 2.4GHz Wi-Fi spectrum and a connectionless protocol, this project simplifies deployment by enabling UAVs to seamlessly exchange binary data through an ad-hoc network—all while integrating effortlessly with ROS 2.
 With DroneComms, UAVs can dynamically join or leave operations without centralized control or extensive pre-configuration.

+## Building
+Build all the packages, except the firmware package.
+`
+colcon build --symlink-install --packages-skip swarmtalk_firmware `

 ## System Architecture

 ![ROS2 Node Architecture](.assets/on-board-ros.svg "ROS")